+- Coupled command: No

-- RST Condition: none - Power-On Condition: register is cleared
+- \RST Condition: none

+- Power-On Condition: register is cleared

-IDN? returns identification information for the HP E1441A.
-The response consists of four fields: HEWLETT-PACKARD,E1441A,0,A.01.00-A.01.09 The first two fields identify this instrument as model number HP E1441A manufactured by Hewlett-Packard.
-The third field is 0 since the serial number of the HP E1441A is unknown to the firmware.
-The last field indicates the revision level of the inguard-outguard firmware.
-Note The firmware revision field will change whenever the firmware is revised A.01.00-A.01.00 is the initial revision.
-The first two digits indicate the major revision number, and increment when functional changes are made The last two digits indicate the functional fix level. . :.
-Comments Coupled command: No RST Condition: none Power-On Condition: register is cleared OPC OPC causes the HP E1441A to wait for all pending operations to complete.
+\OPC

+\OPC causes the Agilent E1441A to wait for all pending operations to complete.
 The Operation Complete bit (bit 0) in the Standard Event Status Register is then set.

+- Coupled command: No

+- Related commands: \OPC?, \WAI

+- \RST Condition: none

+\OPC?

-Comments Coupled command: No Related commands: OPC?, WAI RST Condition: none OPC?
-OPC? causes the HP E1441A to wait for all pending operations to complete.
+\OPC? causes the Agilent E1441A to wait for all pending operations to complete.
 A single ASCII "1" is then placed in the output queue.

-Comments Coupled command: No Related commands: OPC, WAI RST Condition: none OPT? (option ()1)
+- Coupled command: No

+- Related commands: \OPC, \WAI

+- \RST Condition: none

+\OPT? (option 001)

-OPT? queries the presence of the Phase-Lock option (option 001).
+\OPT? queries the presence of the Phase-Lock option (option 001).
 Returns "1:PLL" if the option is present or "0" if the option is not present.
 The "10 MHz Ref" In and Out BNC connectors accompany this option.

-PSC 0 1 enables/disables power-on status clear.
-Clears the Status Byte and Stadard Event register enable masks when power is turned on (PSC 1).
-When 5 0 is in effect, the Status Byte and Standard Event register enable masks are no cleared when power is turned on.
+\PSC 0 | 1 enables/disables power-on status clear.
+Clears the Status Byte and Stadard Event register enable masks when power is turned on (\PSC 1).
+When \PSC 0 is in effect, the Status Byte and Standard Event register enable masks are not cleared when power is turned on.
 The default setting is 1 (enabled to clear).

+In order for the \PSC setting to remain in effect through a power failure, a \SAV 0 must be executed after the \PSC command.

+\PSC?

+\PSC? queries the PSC setting.
+Returns "0" (\PSC 0) or "1" (\PSC 1).

+\RCL

-Note In order for the PSC setting to remain in effect through a power failure, a SAV 0 must be executed after the PSC command.
-PSC?
-PSC? queries the PSC setting.
-Returns "0" (PSC 0) or "1" (PSC 1).
-RCL RCL 0 1 2 3 recalls a previously stored instrument configuration.
-Four memory locations, 0, 1, 2 and 3, are available to store configurations.
-Comments You cannot recall the instrument configuration from a memory location that was not previously specified as a storage location.
-For example, an error is generated if you attempt to recall from memory location "2" but have not saved to that location with the SAV command.
-A +810, "State has not been stored" error is generated if nothing is stored in the specified memory location you are trying to recall.
-Coupled command: No Related commands: SAV, MEMory:STATe:DELete RST Condition: none RST RST resets the HP E1441A as follows: Sets all commands to the power-on/reset state (see the table following these common commands or at the end of Chapter 2).
-Aborts all pending operations.
-RST does not affect: The output queue The Service Request and Standard Event Status Enable Registers The enable masks for the Questionable Signal Registers Calibration data Comments Coupled command: No RST Condition: none
+- You cannot recall the instrument configuration from a memory location that was not previously specified as a storage location.
+For example, an error is generated if you attempt to recall from memory location "2" but have not saved to that location with the \SAV command.
+A +810, "State has not been stored" error is generated if nothing is stored in the specified memory location you are trying to recall. - Coupled command: No - Related commands: \SAV, MEMory:STATe:DELete - \RST Condition: none

+\RST

+\RST resets the Agilent E1441A as follows:

+- Sets all commands to the power-on/reset state (see the table following these common commands or at the end of Chapter 2). - Aborts all pending operations.

+\RST does not affect:

+- The output queue - The Service Request and Standard Event Status Enable Registers - The enable masks for the Questionable Signal Registers - Calibration data

+- Coupled command: No - \RST Condition: none
-Comments • Configurations saved to location 0 are recalled when the function generator is powered-up.

-- Any arbitrary waveforms downloaded to "VOLATILE" memory are not saved.
+- Configurations saved to location 0 are recalled when the function generator is powered-up. - Any arbitrary waveforms downloaded to "VOLATILE" memory are not saved.
 However, if an arbitrary waveform is being output from non-volatile memory when the configuration is stored, the waveform data is stored.
-The stored waveform is output when its correspond- ing instrument configuration is recalled.

-- If you delete an arbitrary waveform after storing a configuration containing that waveform, the waveform data is lost and the function generator will output the "SINC" built-in arbitrary waveform when the corresponding configuration is recalled.

-- Coupled command: No

-- Related commands: RCL, MEMory:STATe:DELete

-- RST Condition: none
+The stored waveform is output when its correspond- ing instrument configuration is - If you delete an arbitrary waveform after storing a configuration containing that waveform, the waveform data is lost and the function generator will output the "SINC" built-in arbitrary waveform when the corresponding configuration is recalled. - Coupled command: No - Related commands: \RCL, MEMory:STATe:DELete - \RST Condition: none

-SRE
+\SRE

-SRE <unmask> specifies which bits of the Status Byte Register are enabled to generate a IEEE-488.1 service request.
+\SRE <unmask> specifies which bits of the Status Byte Register are enabled to generate a IEEE-488.1 service request.
 Event and summary bits are always set and cleared in the Status Byte Register regardless of the enable mask. unmask is the sum of the decimal weights of the bits to be enabled.